 How to choose a financial adviser

 If you decide that you’d like to speak to a financial adviser there are several online directories that can help you find professional advice.
-If an adviser is regulated by the FCA it will be included on its free register of authorised individuals, firms and bodies.
+If an adviser is regulated by the Financial Conduct Authority it will be included on its free register of authorised individuals, firms and bodies.

 The Money Advice Service has a similar directory for those seeking independent pensions advice, and Unbiased will let you search for an IFA by location, payment type or specialty, enabling you to find the right advice for your needs.